 B.S. in Marketing

-Marketing focuses on the creation and maintenance of relationships.
-This focus includes issues related to branding, research, advertising, selling and developing products.
-Individuals who excel in marketing are creative types who sharpen their skills related to speaking, listening, writing and critical thinking.
+Marketing is all about creating and maintaining strong relationships.
+This includes key areas such as branding, research, advertising, sales, and product development.
+Individuals who excel in marketing are creative thinkers who continually refine their communication, listening, writing, and critical thinking skills.

-The Otterbein Marketing major remains one of the most unique majors in the country.
-The major provides a student-directed, student-led experience through all of its courses.
-Students hone their analytical, design, presentation and writing skills.
-The major prepares students for careers in advertising, sales, brand management, retail management, digital marketing, marketing research and analytics, marketing generalist positions, and graduate study.
+Otterbein’s Marketing major stands out as one of the most unique programs in the country.
+Through a student-directed, student-led approach in all courses, students actively shape their learning experiences.
+This hands-on method allows students to sharpen analytical, design, presentation, and writing skills while preparing for dynamic careers in advertising, sales, brand management, retail management, digital marketing, marketing research and analytics, generalist marketing roles, and graduate study.

 Otterbein’s location in Westerville and its proximity to the Central Ohio business community serves the marketing students well.
-Representatives from area fast food organizations, apparel retailers, and digital agencies can easily drive to campus for events, be involved in courses and serve as guest speakers.
-Department faculty host an annual sales career panel and an annual analytics career panel.
-At these events, students learn about finding internships and jobs, workplace expectations, and a variety of career paths available to marketing majors.
+Representatives from Columbus-based Fortune 500 companies, local apparel and fast food retailers, and digital agencies can easily drive to campus for events, be involved in courses and serve as guest speakers.
 Additionally, the Retail Management course involves an area retailer where students develop and present a location analysis as part of a proposed expansion.
 In the Sales course, sales representatives and other representatives from digital agencies and departments listen to and critique students’ presentations.
+Department faculty host an annual sales career panel and an annual analytics career panel, in addition to the required Otterbein READY career development programming.
+At these events, students learn about finding internships and jobs, workplace expectations, and a variety of career paths available to marketing majors.

 Another benefit of Otterbein’s location is the availability of networking opportunities and internships.
 The Columbus chapter of the American Marketing Association hosts monthly luncheons, after-work social gatherings and professional development workshops.